antonin-lfv/antonin-lfv.github.io/_pages/about.md

 In addition to my studies, I serve as an administrator and moderator on [machinelearnia.com](https://machinelearnia.com), a thriving community dedicated to Data Sciences.

-In addition to my academic background, I am a self-taught learner in Data Science, Machine Learning, and Deep Learning.
-I began learning these fields at the end of 2019.

 Beyond computing, I am passionate about astronomy and astrophotography.
 To showcase my astrophotography, I have built a [photo gallery website](https://antonin-lfv.github.io/PhotographyWebsite/).
 Electronics is another area of interest for me.
 Feel free to explore my website to discover my projects, accomplishments, and learn more about me.